 - During the bombings of August 1943, The Last Supper was miraculously saved, remaining unsheltered in the open air for almost two years, covered by cloths and sandbags only, until the end of the war.

 - Over the centuries the work has been replicated by dozens of artists, including contemporary art icons such as Andy Warhol - who depicted 60 Last Suppers in his characteristic pop serial way of representation - and the irreverent photographer David LaChapelle, who reinterpreted the religious scene in the Jesus is my homeboy series in which Christ has a tattooed neck and the apostles are depicted as gang members who have placed hamburgers and bottles of beer on the table.

-Booking is compulsory for all types of ticket.
+Booking is necessary for all tickets.
 Entrance to the Last Supper is allowed only on the day and time booked.

-Latecomers will not be allowed to make their visit.
+Latecomers will not be able to access the Cenacolo.